top of page

 Saskia Holleman 1971

-In this post the term ‘Frisian’ is used for persons born in areas referred to as Frisian at the time they were born, since what is considered and named ‘Frisian’ shifted over time.
+In this blog post the term ‘Frisian’ is used for persons born in areas referred to as Frisian at the time they were born, since what is considered and named ‘Frisian’ shifted over time.
 Yes, Frisian (and therefore Dutch and German partly too) identity is difficult to pin down, and would justify a separate long read.
 Although, that would be near politics.
 We will not do that.

 fLtR Margaretha, Sjoukje and Recha

-Back to the topic of this post.
+Back to the topic of this blog post.

 So, let’s dig a bit deeper in the Frisian fat clay.